liangrog/cfctl/README.md

 ## Reason of Creation
 **TL;DR**:

-I just need a simple command line tool can
+I need a simple command line tool can
 - facilitates writing plain CloudFormation.
 - have similar mechanism like in [Ansible](https://www.ansible.com/) to manage parameters.
 - easy command to manage CloudFormation lifecycles.